theRTB/ForzaShiftTone/README.md

 - Drive for over one second in a single gear on road.
 After this the gear values will lock and turn green.
 Road surfaces are far more accurate than dirt/off-road.
 - Starting from a low to medium RPM accelerate at full throttle all the way to rev limit.
 Rev limit should normally be avoided, but must be hit once for accurate data.
 Avoid impacts.
   - At minimum the power at the start must be equal or lower than power at revlimit.
 For most cars this is easy to achieve by starting at around halfway redline.
-- Rev limit can be manually entered or derived from the required run.
+- a more accurate rev limit is derived from the required run.
 Defaults to maximum engine rpm minus 750.

 ![example v0.1 BMW M5 2018](images/sample-BMW-M5-2018-6.png)